-First, to answer this question directly, go ahead and connect with them!
-If you’re on good terms with present or past coworkers, add them to your online network.
+While you may feel awkward to catch up with old coworkers after you left an organization, it’s absolutely OK to grab lunch or coffee with them if you left on good terms.
+Add them to your online network.
 Since you’re a copywriter, though, take the time to switch out that “I’d like to connect with you on LinkedIn” message for a personal one.
 It should be lighthearted and quick, but from you—not from LinkedIn’s canned copy.

-Now, on to the next part.
-You may have heard me say in the past that the creative community in a city is very small.
+You may have heard me say in the past that the creative community in any location, even cities, is very small.
 And I really don’t care what city it is; it feels like everybody knows everybody.
 After all, creatives are always hopping around through different jobs and different clients, so they’re always working with new people.
-And that is sooooo good for you.
+And that is very good news for you.

 You want to be sure you stay in contact with old colleagues because it’s often these very people who will get you work.
 After all, they’ve worked with you before and they know you’re good, so they’re happy to recommend you and get the credit for a great hire.